CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer01_macroeconomics/notes_macroeconomics.md

 <img width="1378" height="374" alt="image" src="https://github.com/user-attachments/assets/3ed50238-bfd2-4079-93ca-1310a4fd70dc" />

+Structural unemployment : Unemployment that results from a mismatch between the skills workers have and the skills needed for available jobs.

+Frictional unemployment : Unemployment that results from the time it takes for workers to search for jobs that best suit their skills and tastes.

+Equilibrium unemployment : natural rate ( frictional + structural), where labor supply = demand at real wage w

 ## Relation between GDP and Unemployement Rate - Boom and Bust cycle
 <img width="1134" height="1250" alt="image" src="https://github.com/user-attachments/assets/08896ad9-b873-439d-bf8b-5665d5a897c9" />

+the natural rate of unemployment is The long-run unemployment rate that exists when the economy is at its potential output.

 ## Trading in The US

 We have 2 main metrics related to unemployement rate.